Path-of-Modifiers/pathofmodifiersapp/src/backend_data_retrieval/data_retrieval_app/data_deposit/README.md

 The related uniques are tracked by comments in the modifier file, identified by `# Unique Name: ...`.

-## Uniques

-The `./uniques.json` file is created and maintained by the `modifier` package using comments in the modifier files, identified by `# Base Types: ...`.

 ## Item Base types

 Only base types that are relevant are stored

+The related uniques are tracked by comments in the item base types file, identified by `# Unique Name: ...`.